shumwaymark/sentinelcam/README.rst

 Outputs from **sentinel** task results can be applied in multiple ways.

-- Final storage of results from event analysis, as supplemental to the original tracking data is currently in design.
-A log publishing service will be added for this.
-The **camwatcher** already understands how to subscribe to published log data and write to CSV files.
-This module will be adapted to subscribe to the **sentinel** for any task results needing storage with the event data.

-- Multiple methods for addressing event publication needs that go out to the larger world will also be important.
+  Multiple methods for addressing those event publication needs which  go out to the larger world will also be important.

   - `MQTT` for use in applications such as Node-RED
   - `Twilio` for SMS messaging